 In this post I'm going to analyze the role of Docker in each stage of the application lifecycle and try to highlight cases when you should consider moving to Swarm.
-It's not an introduction tutorial, but I'll create one in the future.
+It's not an introductory tutorial, but I'll create one in the future.

 Development with Docker

 Docker really made my life much easier.
 Let’s just say, I need MySQL.
 Or Ghost (my blog is happily running on Ghost in docker container).
 Or Redis, postgreSQL, Ruby – it’s all already containerized, one

 docker run name_of_program_you_need line away.
 No more mess in my local workstation – I can download, use, and throw away.
 I can also easily extend existing containers, and I already know Docker is good enough to quickly tell if the image found on the internet is rubbish.Since you’re reading this post, I probably don’t need to convince you that Docker is a really great piece of software, especially for development.

 If you are working with Docker, you are probably using Docker-compose for bringing up your whole development stack together.
 It can look like this:

 version: '2' services: web: build: . command: npm run dev ports: - 8080:80 redis: image: redis database: image: postgres